siduction/sidu-manual/data/en/0704-sys-admin-btrfs-snapper_en.md

 46 |single|     |23:00:23|root |timeline|timeline   |
 ~~~

-The comparison between two snapshots is done with:
+Two snapshots can be compared with:

 ~~~
 # snapper status 42..45